BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 288 ---

-L 12/288 EN Official Journal of the European Union 17.1.2015

 (3) For all modules of the standard formula referred to in paragraph 2(b)(ii), the capital requirement of a particular module shall be calculated with the formula set out in paragraph 1, applying the following denominations: